agtbaskara/discord-yumi-bot/README.md

 # discord-yumi-bot

+This discord bot will detect if the pictures in a message from yumi or not

 ## How to run

-- Make sure you already have `model.tflite` file, if not see the `How to train model` section
+- Make sure you already have `model.tflite` file, if not see `How to train model` section

 - Install Tensorflow (https://www.tensorflow.org/install/)